Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Discussion

-\textbf{Internalizing Natural Laws. } Current approaches reveal a deeper architectural limitation: most systems, including frontier multimodal language models, rely on pattern matching over vast datasets rather than internalizing the compositional, causal structure of the law of physics.
-This explains why models achieve 50-80\% accuracy on in-distribution benchmarks yet fail catastrophically on counterfactual scenarios or novel configurations.
-Physics is not a collection of statistical regularities but principles like conservation laws, symmetries, causal mechanisms that compose systematically.
-The path forward demands architectures that encode physical law to overcome inductive bias: differentiable physics engines maintaining hard constraints, neuro symbolic systems integrating learned perception with symbolic reasoning, or embodied learning paradigms acquiring intuition through active intervention rather than passive observation.
+Current approaches reveal a deeper architectural limitation: most systems, including frontier multimodal language models, rely on pattern matching over vast datasets rather than internalizing the compositional, causal structure manifested in the law of nature.
+This explains why models often perform well on in-distribution benchmarks yet fail catastrophically on counterfactual scenarios or novel configurations.
+Physics is not a collection of statistical regularities but principles like conservation laws, symmetries, and causal mechanisms that compose systematically.
+The path forward demands architectures that encode physical law to overcome inductive bias: differentiable physics engines maintaining hard constraints, neuro-symbolic systems integrating learned perception with symbolic reasoning, or embodied learning paradigms acquiring intuition through active intervention rather than passive observation.
 These architectural innovations provide the possibility for internalizing natural laws.
-We have reason to believe that, beyond the scaling laws of data, parameter and inference time, a promising path forward may lie in scaling laws grounded in the rules of physical world.
+This also helps explain why progress at one stage may not transfer to the next.
+We have reason to believe that, beyond the scaling laws of data, parameters, and inference time, a promising path forward may lie in scaling laws grounded in the rules of physical world.